 The revised Code of Conduct was prepared in Japanese, English, and Chinese, and is translated into other employee languages as necessary.
-Education on the new code will be carried out across the entire group, with the aim of further deepening understanding of its content.
-Along with this education, a compliance questionnaire will be conducted once every two years.
-The results and identified issues will then be shared group-wide to promote continued improvement.
+Education on the new code is carried out across the entire group, with the aim of further deepening understanding of its content.
+Along with this education, a compliance questionnaire is conducted once every two years.
+The results and identified issues then are shared group-wide to promote continued improvement.